edmondkadriu/my-app/README.md

 ### `npm start`

-Then on your Editor Terminal you must run:
+Then on your Editor Terminal or a new cmd you must run:
 ### `npx json-server --watch database/db.json --port 8000`